robfentress/was-practice/CONTRIBUTING.md

 ## License

-By contributing questions, you confirm that what you have submitted is not otherwise copyrighted material and agree to license your contribution under the terms of the [Creative Commons Attribution Share Alike 4.0 International](https://github.com/robfentress/was-practice/blob/master/LICENSE)
+By contributing questions, you affirm that what you have submitted is not otherwise copyrighted material and agree to license your contribution under the terms of the [Creative Commons Attribution Share Alike 4.0 International](https://github.com/robfentress/was-practice/blob/master/LICENSE)